 Benbulben is the Table Mountain of Ireland.
 This large rock formation was formed by moving glaciers during Ice Age.

-The mountain is part of Dartry Mountains in an area known as Yeats Country – a name after the famous writer and poet W.B.
+The mountain is part of the Dartry Mountains in an area known as Yeats Country – a name after the famous writer and poet W.B.
 Yeats.

 It is only 15-20 minutes away from the town center and although one of the most popular attractions in Sligo town, it is not touristy.